finbourne/lusid-sdk-java/sdk/docs/LegalEntitiesApi.md

     LegalEntitiesApi apiInstance = new LegalEntitiesApi(defaultClient);
     String effectiveAt = "effectiveAt_example"; // String | The effective datetime or cut label at which to list the legal entities.
 Defaults to the current LUSID              system datetime if not specified.
     OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to list the legal entities.
 Defaults to return the latest version              of each legal entities if not specified.
     String page = "page_example"; // String | The pagination token to use to continue listing legal entities from a previous call to list legal entities.
 This  value is returned from the previous call.
-If a pagination token is provided the filter, effectiveAt  and asAt fields must not have changed since the original request.
+If a pagination token is provided the filter, effectiveAt, sortBy  and asAt fields must not have changed since the original request.
     Integer limit = 56; // Integer | When paginating, limit the number of returned results to this many.
 Defaults to 5000 if not specified.
     String filter = "filter_example"; // String | Expression to filter the result set.
 Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid.
     List<String> sortBy = Arrays.asList(); // List<String> | A list of field names or properties to sort by, each suffixed by \" ASC\" or \" DESC\"